The DeanBeat: Facebook’s ambitions to be the metaverse

 The war between Facebook and Apple

 But he’s not the only one who sees it.
 I see the war brewing between Facebook and Apple.
 They both want to control the future of computing.
 Apple won in one respect with mobile devices, snaring more than 600 million people who use more than a billion Apple devices.
 Facebook failed to get anywhere with its own smartphone efforts.
 But Facebook has more than 2.9 billion monthly active users who use its ad-based services such as Facebook, Instagram, and Whatsapp for free.
-While Apple made $20.6 billion in net income on $83 billion in revenue, while Facebook made $9.2 billion in net income on $29 billion in revenue.
+While Apple made $20.6 billion in net income on $83 billion in revenue, while Facebook made $9.2 billion in net income on $29 billion in revenue in the most recent September 30 quarter.

 Apple CEO Tim Cook doesn’t really like this state of affairs as he views Facebook as a kind of parasite.
 The business models of these companies are opposites.
 Apple sells devices, while Facebook sells ads.
 Apple tries to charge high premiums for its products, far more than rivals such as Microsoft’s Windows or Google’s Android products.
 It has the highest quality, but it is often inaccessible to the masses.